-Northampton Borough Council has an agreement with the Registered Social Landlords that have properties in the borough that a negotiated percentage of their lettings will be to people on the Council's Housing Register, however as part of the Choice Based Lettings implementation the majority of Registered Social Landlords will participate in a common housing register and advertise their properties through HomeChoice @ Northampton.
+Northampton Borough Council has an agreement with the Registered Social Landlords that have properties in the borough that a negotiated percentage of their lettings will be to people on the Council's Housing Register.
+All of our Registered Social Landlord partners participate in a common housing register and advertise their properties through the Choice Based Lettings scheme.